 (The other airport, Ciampino, is used by general aviation, charters, and a few low-cost carriers.)

-Fiumicino has four main terminals:
+Fiumicino has three main terminals:

 is used by major airlines such as Alitalia, Air France, and KLM for domestic flights and flights within Europe's Schengen Area.

 handles domestic, Schengen, and non-Schengen flights by budget airlines.